 The ‘C’ Year should match the year the artwork, packshot, packaging etc of the Product was first created.
 Please note that the ‘P’ Year and ‘C’ Year do not always match - especially with regards to re-released sound recordings (e.g. as remastered versions) which use the same artwork and packaging as the original release.
 If in doubt, you should speak to your music or entertainment lawyer for advice.

-If you’ve received notification in your Activity Feed that your release has been Queried and you’ve not received an accompanying email, please reach out to the Community Support team via the Contact Us page on the Portal.
+If you’ve received notification in your Activity Feed that your release has been Queried and you have not received an accompanying email, please reach out to the Community Support team via the Contact Us page on the Portal.